Posted on

 • Spring-August 30, 30 days before kidding

-• Deworm does this within 30 days before kidding to prevent transfers from the nanny to the kid.
+• Deworming is performed within 30 days before kidding to prevent the transfer of parasites from the nanny to the kid.

 Breeding Facts